Canon G1 X Mark III vs Fujifilm X100F

 - Less heavy: Is lighter (by 70g or 15 percent) and hence easier to carry around.

 - Better sealing: Is weather sealed to enable shooting in dusty or wet environments.

 - Sharper images: Has hand-shake reducing image stabilization built-in.

 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.

 - Easier wireless transfer: Supports Bluetooth for image sharing without cables.

 - More modern: Is somewhat more recent (announced 8 months after the X100F).

-Arguments in favor of the Fujifilm X100F:
+Advantages of the Fujifilm X100F:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

-- Faster shutter: Has a higher mechanical shutter speed (1/4000s vs 1/2000s) to freeze action.
+- Faster shutter: Has higher mechanical shutter speed (1/4000s vs 1/2000s) to freeze action.